-About 3 months ago, a young guy named Harshit emailed me to join my 1 Year Online Transformation Program.
+Several years ago, a young guy named Harshit Godha emailed me to join my 1 year physique transformation program.

-He wanted to build a summer body like the one pictured below in 50 days:
+He started out skinny-fat and wanted to build a summer body like the one pictured below, in just 50 days.

-I told him that it will take about 6 months on my program to achieve that kind of body.
-(He had a terrible starting point).
+After making a comprehensive assessment of Harshit Godha’s physique, I told him that it will take about 6 months to achieve that kind of body.

-After about 75 days on my coaching program, Harshit is happy and has achieved the body he wanted:
+After about 75 days on my transformation program, Harshit was happy and achieved the summer body he initially wanted:

-I know that many of you reading this are in a similar position to that of Harshit: You have a body you want to change, but you don’t know how.
+I know that many of you reading this are in a similar position to that of Harshit: You are skinny-fat and you want to change, but you don’t know how.

-In this article, I will explain the transformation phases that Harshit went through to build a summer body.
+In this article, I will explain exactly what it means to be skinny-fat and the 2 phases of a skinny-fat transformation that Harshit went through to build his summer body.

 The 2 Phases Of A Skinny-Fat Transformation